 6.1 Regulatory changes - The Board recognises that there are currently many regulatory changes to be implemented in the LGPS.
-These include McCloud Judgement; Goodwin Judgement; GMP reconciliation, Pensions Dashboard and potentially a new iteration of the Exit Cap.
+These include McCloud Judgement; Goodwin Judgement; GMP reconciliation and Pensions Dashboard and potentially a new iteration of the Exit Cap.

-In addition, the framework under which the Fund will need to operate is also expected to materially change with the new Single Code of Practice and Good Governance implementation.
+In addition, the framework under which the Fund will need to operate is also expected to change with the new General Code of Practice and Good Governance implementation when it is issued.